aMOPel/nim-karax-website/content/projects/4_dotfiles.md

 Overall this comes pretty close to a perfect One-Command-Setup.

 In the future I might also explore Nix for that.
-Until now, I didn't need to migrate too often, however, so the need to perfect the setup process, didn't arise yet.
+Until now, I didn't need to migrate too often, so the need to perfect the setup process, didn't arise yet.

 The mentionable tools that are configured are